tomByrer/covid19-crude-death-rate-data/README.md

 ### Warnings

+* I use [COVID19Tracking](https://twitter.com/COVID19Tracking) for US data, but also list Johns Hopkins
 * BETA: API, CSV headers, & code likely to change drastcily.
 * BETA: some of the smaller countries & territories might not have the correct data
 * Right now, needs to be ran manually & uploaded; not automated